Micah Awe: Ottawa Redblacks

 On February 12, 2021, Awe was signed by the Ottawa Redblacks.
-He played in all 14 regular season games where he had 74 defensive tackles and three sacks.
+He dressed for all 14 of the team's regular season games that year, where he recorded 74 defensive tackles and three sacks.
 He became a free agent upon the expiry of his contract on February 8, 2022.

 BC Lions (third stint)

 After the start of training camps around the league, Awe signed with the BC Lions for a third time on May 21, 2022.
-He played in one game for the Lions before asking for his release when it was apparent that he would not be a starter with the club.
-He was granted his release on June 23, 2022.
+He played in one game for the Lions before requesting to be released from their roster when it was apparent that he would not be a starter with the club.
+His request was granted on June 23, 2022.

-Montreal Alouettes
+Montreal Alouettes (first stint)

-On July 6, 2022, immediately after the firing of head coach Khari Jones, general manager and new head coach Danny Maciocia announced that Awe had signed a contract with the Montreal Alouettes.
-After dressing as a backup in his first game with the team on July 14, 2022, against the Edmonton Elks, he started at linebacker for the next 12 games of the regular season and recorded 47 defensive tackles, three special teams tackles, one interception, and one forced fumble.
-However, he suffered a shoulder injury and did not play in the final regular season game nor the two playoff games for the team that year.
+On July 6, 2022, immediately after the firing of head coach Khari Jones, general manager and new head coach Danny Maciocia announced that Awe had signed with the Montreal Alouettes.
+After dressing as a backup in his first game with the team on July 14, 2022, against the Edmonton Elks, he started at linebacker for the next 12 regular season games, and recorded 47 defensive tackles, three special teams tackles, one interception, and one forced fumble.
+However, he suffered a shoulder injury and did not play in the final regular season game, nor the team's two playoff games that year.
 Awe became a free agent upon the expiry of his contract on February 14, 2023.